All Episodes

 I would like, yes.

-Well, we started out in the base of Egypt, where going through the temples, which many people feel line up with the chakras and the human anatomy, and the climax was actually entering into the pyramid itself.
+Well, we started out in the base of Egypt where we were going through the temples, which many people feel line up with the chakras in the human anatomy.

-Now, through my own intuitive process, it had been predicted that if we worked appropriately with the energies in the pyramid, We could have a demonstration of what was called climate control, as to how the Atlanteans had worked with it.
+Now, through my own intuitive process, it had been predicted that if we worked appropriately with the energies in the pyramid, we could have a demonstration of what was called climate control as to how the Atlanteans had worked with it.

-So we had taken instructions to work with certain ancient Egyptian hymnals, which break down into certain types of sound frequencies, and when actually lying in the sarcophagus, and then causing it to resonate by striking the side of it with your fist, it resonates to a perfect pitch of A.
+And when actually lying in the sarcophagus and then causing it to resonate by striking the side of it with your fist, it resonates to a perfect pitch of A. And it's like a great drum.

-And then with the other types of, meticulous types of chanting, quite similar to the kind of chanting that is done in Tibet, a rather remarkable phenomenon occurred.
+And then with the other types of meticulous types of chanting, quite similar to the kind of chanting that is done in Tibet, a rather remarkable phenomenon occurred.

 When we had entered the pyramid, the sky was perfectly clear.

-When we had come out of the pyramid, about an hour or two later, as we were there, to be able to be there privately, because it was after the park had closed, the plateau had closed, There was an extraordinary thunder and lightning storm that was entirely out of character with the climate at that time of the year.
+When we had come out of the pyramid about an hour or two later, as we were there to be able to be there privately, because it was after the park had closed, the plateau had closed, there was an extraordinary thunder and lightning storm that was entirely out of character with the climate at that time of the year.

-And later on, as we viewed from the weather channel, the eye of this thunderstorm was directly over the capstone of the pyramid itself.
+And later on, as we viewed it from the weather channel, the eye of this thunderstorm was directly over the capstone of the pyramid itself.

-You know, if Dr. Hawass was here, he would say, Kevin, what a wonderfully imaginative mind I've spoken with Dr. Wah so much I know exactly how he would respond.
+You know, if Dr. Hawass was here, he would say, Kevin, what a wonderfully imaginative mind you have.

-And that's about as close as I've been able to come to explaining to people what I felt as I was there.
+I felt something that resonated within every cell of my body, and that's about as close as I've been able to come to explaining to people what I felt as I was there.

 I did it kind of humorously.